Information and Communication Technology

 Export countries

-The Macedonian outsourcing industry is servicing customers in 37 countries in Europe, North America, Asia, Australia, and the Middle East.
-Most ITO and BPO companies in North Macedonia see the greatest potential as export destinations in Scandinavian countries, Central and Eastern Europe, followed by the current number one choice North America.
-ITO companies are the largest part of the startups in North Macedonia.
+The Macedonian outsourcing industry serves customers in 37 countries across Europe, North America, Asia, Australia, and the Middle East.
+The majority of ITO (Information Technology Outsourcing) and BPO (Business Process Outsourcing) companies in North Macedonia see the greatest potential for expansion in Scandinavian countries, Central and Eastern Europe, with North America continuing to be the top export destination.
+ITO companies make up the largest segment of startups in North Macedonia, reflecting the country’s growing strength in the outsourcing sector.

 Leading companies

-A number of international companies such as Seavus (Sweden), Netcetera (Switzerland), M Soft (France), and 6 PM (UK/Malta) are developing software in North Macedonia for the export market and others are providing customer support for multi-national IT companies.
+A number of international companies, such as Seavus (Sweden), Netcetera (Switzerland), M Soft (France), and 6 PM (UK/Malta), are developing software in North Macedonia for the export market.
+Additionally, several companies provide customer support for multinational IT firms.

-The major trans-border companies in Southeast Europe present in North Macedonia are S&T AG (Austria), Ness Technologies (Israel), Musala Soft AD (Bulgaria), Melon AD (Bulgaria), Matrix IT Ltd. (Israel), IN2 Group (Croatia), Endava Ltd. (UK), Dekra SE (Germany), Cisco Systems Inc. (USA), Asseco SA (Poland).
-A growing number of companies from neighboring countries are present in the Macedonian labor market in the outsourcing industry without having offices or subsidiaries, by hiring freelancers or remote employees in North Macedonia.
+Key trans-border companies operating in Southeast Europe with a presence in North Macedonia include S&T AG (Austria), Ness Technologies (Israel), Musala Soft AD (Bulgaria), Melon AD (Bulgaria), Matrix IT Ltd. (Israel), IN2 Group (Croatia), Endava Ltd. (UK), Dekra SE (Germany), Cisco Systems Inc. (USA), and Asseco SA (Poland).
+Furthermore, a growing number of companies from neighboring countries are tapping into the Macedonian labor market in the outsourcing industry by hiring freelancers or remote employees, even without establishing offices or subsidiaries in North Macedonia.

 Share on facebook